test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

   The RobotFramework AIO uses the default configuration file that is part of the installation.

-  This is handled in exercise (**TODO: add name**).
+  This is handled in ``exercise-01``.

 *Summarized*:

-* With highest priority a configuration file provided in command line is considered - even in case of also other configuration files (level 2 - level 4) are available.
+* With highest priority a configuration file provided in command line, is considered - even in case of also other configuration files (level 2 - level 4) are available.

 * If a configuration file is not provided in command line, but a variant name, then the configuration belonging to this variant, is loaded - even